carsonoid/workshop-learn-github-actions/content/workshop/1-create-repo/index.md

 {{< /slide >}}

-## Bootstrap The Repository Contents
+## Launch a codespace session for the repository
 {{< slide >}}

-1. Open the respository in GitHub
+1. Open the repository in GitHub
 2. Click the `Code` button
   ![code button](code-button.png)
 1. Click the "Codespaces tab"